projectcontour/contour/design/thrift-proxy-design.md

 K8s ingresses and API Gateway support are intentionally excluded from this project to maintain a clear scope.
 * This iteration doesn't include API Gateway support: While this project introduces ThriftProxy to enhance Contour's Thrift routing capabilities, it does not encompass the development of a full-fledged API Gateway.
 API Gateway functionality may be considered in future iterations.
+* Allowing Thrift over HTTP is also not a goal of this design

 # Thrift Proxy Components
 Before delving into the high-level design, it's essential to understand the key components that play a crucial role in achieving the project goals.